atopile/swoop/README.md

 ## Documentation

 We will update this section as we make progress with the project.
-In the meantime,

 ## Join us!